30 years of Experience

 Is the ASD suitable for allergy sufferers?

 The 100% ASD (Australian Service Dog - to give it the original name) has it's Heritage going back to the Founding Lines from breeders Rutland Manor and Tegan Park in Australia.
 Following their success worldwide, the breed has now expanded into Europe, USA and of course the UK where various Breed Organisations such as the ALAEU, WALA, UKALC and ALAUK mentor Member Breeders to ensure the breed is upheld to the highest standards.
-To keep the lines pure, 100% Australian Labradoodle is bred to 100% Australian Labradoodle and is classed not as a Cross Breed, but as a PURE breed.
+To keep the lines pure, 100% ASD is bred to 100% ASD and is classed not as a Cross Breed, but as a PURE breed.
+The Kennel Club do not recognise this breed as Pedigree and there are therefore no KC Registration Papers available which means great care must be taken to keep the breed in good repute.

 Puppies bred for family pets are always neutered before leaving for their new homes at approx 8-9 weeks of age in accordance with the Code of Ethics for the Breed.
 This procedure, as far as the ASD is concerned, has been found to be safe, ethical and highly effective against indiscriminate and unlawful breeding practises.
 We offer further information about this upon request.